Autism Program for Teens Helps Alaska Families

 At an autism program for teens, a struggling child is more than a problem or a diagnosis.
 Only too often,struggling children are viewed as not fitting a specific mold.
 Instead of healing the underlying issue, treatments focus on suppressing the symptoms.
 This approach does not produce long-term results, leaving Alaska families in the same situation they were before.

 Seven Stars, a leading autism program for teens, is different.
 At Seven Stars, healing begins from within.
-By targeting the root of the problem, Seven Stars helps troubled Alaska children truly embark on a journey of healing.
+By targeting the root of the problem, Seven Stars helps struggling Alaska children truly embark on a journey of healing.

 Who does Seven Stars help?